vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

 Send Transactions
 =========================
-After configured the network condition, we want to run some transactions for throughput test.
-The transaction commands need to follow this format: whiteblock <blockchain-interface> send_transactions <tx/s> <value>.
-The <blockchain-interface> needs to be consistent with the blockchain type specified in the network building step.
-This will send transactions with the submission rate specified in the second argument <tx/s> and the amount of assets to send in the third parameter <value>, specified in hex.
+After configuring network conditions, transactional logic can be defined and automated for such purposes as throughput tests.
+Transaction commands adhere to the following format: whiteblock <blockchain-interface> send_transactions <tx/s> <value>.
+The <blockchain-interface> needs to be consistent with the specified client indicated when the network is built.
+This will send transactions with the specified submission rate in the second argument <tx/s> and the amount of assets to send in the third parameter <value>, specified in hex.
 This will immediately begin transactions has the network been built properly.

 To start the transaction, run the following command: